Shameer29/SheWalksSafe/README.md

 <h1>Execution of the application: </h1>
 <h4>✓ If the user is a new user, he/she has to sign up initially.
 Male can sign up as a volunteer
-and Female can sign up as a user.
+and Female can sign up as a user.<br>
-✓ If the user is a Male, he has to enter the details such as name, mobile number, email and his location.
+✓ If the user is a Male, he has to enter the details such as name, mobile number, email and his location.<br>
-✓ If the user is a Female, she has to enter the details such as name, mobile number, email and location, date of birth, state, district, photo and guardian mobile number.
+✓ If the user is a Female, she has to enter the details such as name, mobile number, email and location, date of birth, state, district, photo and guardian mobile number.<br>
 ✓ Both the user can login in after completing the signup process.
-There are 3 modes of support provided for women
+There are 3 modes of support provided for women<br>
-1) The user can use help SOS for any kind of small emergency such as accident.
+1) The user can use help SOS for any kind of small emergency such as accident.<br>
-2) The user can have a direct video call with the guardian with live location shared.
+2) The user can have a direct video call with the guardian with live location shared.<br>
-3) In case of any harassment or any abuse the user can click on the power button more than 4 times and then click on volume up button 1 time to confirm After clicking on the SOS, the male or female who have logged in as a volunteer, the trusted contacts saved in the application, and the nearby police station is sent a message through the application containing name, mobile number, live location and also a picture of the person who needs help.
+3) In case of any harassment or any abuse the user can click on the power button<br>
+more than 4 times and then click on volume up button 1 time to confirm After clicking on the SOS, the male or female who have logged in as a volunteer, the trusted contacts saved in the application, and the nearby police station is sent a message through the application containing name, mobile number, live location and also a picture of the person who needs help.<br>
 And this information is also sent to all of them through email.
 If the woman isin the moving state, the live location is shared dynamically to all the volunteers around 2km.
 This live location is shared until the rescue mission is over.